Lucetia/piracy/old/README.md

 -   [Netflix Party](hhttps://www.netflixparty.com/) - Netflix Party synchronizes video playback and adds group chat to your favorite Netflix shows.
 -   [Discord Go Live](https://support.discordapp.com/hc/en-us/articles/360040816151-Share-your-screen-with-Go-Live-Screen-Share) - Share your screen with Go Live directly in Discord (up to 50 people).

-# Plex Scripts & Tools

--   ["I made my own Pseudo TV for Plex with Kodi and Nvidia Shield"](https://old.reddit.com/r/PleX/comments/awsvp9/i_made_my_own_pseudo_tv_for_plex_with_kodi_and/ehox9zf/) - Guide from /u/nads84 on how to make your own "live" TV channels with a Plex library, Kodi and NVIDIA Shield.
--   [DocDownloader](https://docdownloader.com/) - Scribd Downloader; Issuu Downloader; Slideshare Downloader; Academia Downloader.
-Scribd Downloader.
--   [Gaps](https://github.com/JasonHHouse/Gaps) - Find the missing movies in your Plex Server.
--   [JBOPS](https://github.com/blacktwin/JBOPS) - Just a Bunch Of Plex Scripts
--   [killstream](https://github.com/blacktwin/JBOPS/tree/master/killstream) - Killing streams is a Plex Pass only feature.
-So these scripts will only work for Plex Pass users.
--   [Kitana](https://github.com/pannal/Kitana) - Kitana exposes your Plex plugin interfaces "to the outside world".
--   [NowShowing](https://github.com/ninthwalker/NowShowing) - Generates an email and web page of Plex recently added content
--   [Phlex](https://github.com/d8ahazard/Phlex) - A super-sexy voice interface for the Plex HTPC
--   [Plaxt](https://plaxt.herokuapp.com/) - Webhook-based Trakt.tv scrobbling for Plex
--   [Plex Media Tagger](https://github.com/ccjensen/PlexMediaTagger) - Uses the metadata held in the PlexMediaServer to tag media files
--   [Plex Redirect](https://github.com/ITRav4/PlexRedirect) - a Plex landing page that redirects you to various sites.
--   [plex_autoscan](https://github.com/l3uddz/plex_autoscan) - Script to assist sonarr/radarr with plex imports.
--   [plex_top_playlists](https://github.com/pbrink231/plex_top_playlists) - A python script to get top weekly or top popular lists and put them in plex as playlists.
--   [plex-subtitles-normalizer](https://github.com/caridy/plex-subtitles-normalizer) - CLI tool to fix subtitles needed by Plex Media Center.
--   [plex-sync](https://github.com/jacobwgillespie/plex-sync) - A simple command-line utility to synchronize watched / seen status between different Plex Media Servers.
--   [plex2netflix](https://github.com/SpaceK33z/plex2netflix) - See how much of your media from Plex is available on Netflix.
--   [PlexAuth](https://github.com/hjone72/PlexAuth) - Plex based authentication using PHP.
--   [PlexEmail](https://github.com/jakewaldron/PlexEmail) - This script aggregates all new TV, movie and music releases for the past configured time then optionally writes to your web directory and sends out an email.
--   [PlexIPTV](https://github.com/xiaodoudou/PlexIPTV) - This app simulates a DVR device for Plex by providing a layer to any IPTV provider (that provide a m3u8 playlist).
--   [PlexMissingEpisodes](https://github.com/MysticRyuujin/PlexMissingEpisodes) - Scan Plex library for missing episodes using TheTVDB.
--   [PlexRecs](https://github.com/nwithan8/PlexRecs) - A Discord bot that provides movie and TV show recommendations from your Plex library.
--   [plexReport](https://github.com/bstascavage/plexReport) - Scripts to generate a weekly email of new additions to Plex.
--   [plexupdate](https://github.com/mrworf/plexupdate) - script to simplify the life of Linux Plex Media Server users.
--   [plxdwnld](https://piplong.run/plxdwnld/) - Bookmarklet for downloading original files from the Plex web interface
--   [Python-PlexLibrary](https://github.com/adamgot/python-plexlibrary) - Python command line utility for creating and maintaining dynamic Plex libraries based on "recipes".
--   [Transmogrify](https://github.com/Transmogrify-for-Plex/Transmogrify-for-Plex-chrome) - A Chrome extension that adds several features to the Plex/Web 2.0 client for Plex.

 # MagisK Modules